bramtayl/Justly/README.md

 ### Table editor

-Each row of a table represents a unit: a chord, pitched note, or unpitched note.
+Each row of the table represents a unit: a chord, pitched note, or unpitched note.

 You can select a single cell by clicking on it.
 Hold shift to select multiple cells.
-When you select a chord or pitched note cell, Justly will show the frequency and approximate piano key of the chord or pitched note in the status bar at the bottom.
+When you select a chord or pitched note cell, Justly will show corresponding frequency and approximate piano key in the status bar at the bottom.

 To edit the pitched notes of a chord, double click its "Pitched notes" cell.
 To edit the unpitched notes of a chord, double click its "Unpitched notes" cell.